Adopted Development Plan Documents

-The Ashford Town Centre Area Action Plan sets out the overall strategy for the future of the town centre and identifies specific sites for development.
+The Ashford Town Centre Area Action Plan sets out the overall strategy for the future of the town centre and identifies specific sites for development as well as containing policies which will be used to determine applications.
 View Town Centre Area Action Plan 2010

 Tenterden and Rural Sites DPD 2012

-This DPD deals primarily with the allocation of residential development in Tenterden and other rural villages across the borough.
-The DPD also covers a range of policies that deal with rural planning issues.
+This DPD deals primarily with the allocation of residential development in Tenterden and other rural villages/settlements across the borough.
+The DPD also covers a range of policies that deal with rural planning issues and will be used to determine planning applications in those areas.
 View Tenterden and Rural Sites Development Plan Document 2010.